Viperstrikesbac/Apna_college_practice/README.md

 # Apna_college_practice
-Hello this is my first time using github
+Hello this is my first time using github\n
 Author - Rishav sharma